 The restart will be staged on Willow Lake located behind the Willow Community Center.
 From Willow Lake, the mushers will cross Long Lake, Crystal Lake, and Vera Lake.
 Once they leave Vera Lake they will travel to the Susitna River and on to the Yentna River.
 Media and fans traveling to Willow are encouraged to do as much carpooling as possible to avoid unnecessary congestion on the Parks Highway.

-No media will be allowed inside the staging area in Willow as well as inside the restart chute to protect the integrity of the "musher bubble."
-Only Partner Media will be allowed inside the restart chute.
+Only the Iditarod Insider Production Team will be allowed inside the restart chute.
 Credentialed media will have access to a fenced area along the restart trail with clear views of the starting line.